Actions That Prevent a Valid Disclaimer

 A disclaimer is barred or limited if so provided by law other than this chapter.

-A.R.S. § 14-10013(E)When a disclaimer of property is barred, Arizona does not simply void the attempt.
-Instead, the law treats the failed disclaimer as a transfer to whoever would have received the interest if the disclaimer had been valid.
+A.R.S. § 14-10013(E)When a disclaimer of property is barred, the law does not simply void the attempt.
+Instead, the failed disclaimer is treated as a transfer to whoever would have received the interest.
 This ensures the property still moves to the intended recipient rather than remaining in limbo.